-The server has authoritative information that the user indicated in the To request field does not exist anywhere.
+The server has authoritative information that the user indicated in the Request-URI does not exist anywhere.
 Searching for the user elsewhere will not yield any results.

 11.6.4 606 Not Acceptable

 The user's agent was contacted successfully but some aspects of the session description such as the requested media, bandwidth, or addressing style were not acceptable.